-App Tracking Transparency, or ATT, is Apple’s user privacy framewoek.
-It requires apps to request user permission via a pop-up prompt to access the Identifier for Advertisers (IDFA) and track the user or the device.
+App Tracking Transparency (ATT) is Apple’s user privacy framework.
+It requires apps on iOS to request user permission—via a pop-up prompt—to access the Identifier for Advertisers (IDFA) and track the user/the device.
 ATT was introduced with Apple’s iOS 14.5 update in April 2021 to address growing concerns about how much user data app developers could leverage to track and target users.

 Protecting user data and prioritizing privacy is top of mind for users.
 With this privacy-centric market in mind, maximizing ATT consent rates is a critical part of iOS strategies for app developers and marketers.
 The full-visibility insights that can be gained from opted-in data are also critical to informing strategic decisions regarding conversion value mapping and next-generation solutions like predictive analytics.
 In short, the higher your ATT opt-in rate, the better.

 Let’s look at how ATT has shaken up the mobile advertising industry and how app developers can maximize opt-ins.

 How does App Tracking Transparency work and what does it look like?

 App Tracking Transparency’s introduction has fundamentally changed the mobile advertising industry.
 Before ATT, app developers and marketers could access user-level data on iOS for attribution via the IDFA by default.
 This supply of data for attribution and measurement was integral for information on user interests, demographics, and in-app behaviors, shaping the basis of targeted ads, and painted a clear picture regarding campaign and channel performance.

 The IDFA is now no longer available unless the user selects ‘Allow Tracking’ when served the ATT prompt.
 As a result, the mobile advertising ecosystem, which relied on this granular data, has been radically impacted

 How does the App Tracking Transparency opt-in work?